GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

 ## Lock screen media control widget

 When a podcast episode is playing, the Podcasts app shows a beautiful control widget on the lock screen that features metadata like the episode artwork, the episode title, and the podcast name.
-From there, the audio stream can also be broadcasted to a different device via AirPlay.

 <figure class="w-figure">
   <img src="./image17.png" alt="" class="w-screenshot" width="300">